ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 - I/O and state update side effects are confined to the `loop`` function
 - The state is passed as a parameter to the `loop` function

 This is the idea of a possible way to handle an application-wide state.
-As in the [Function Encapsulated Mutability](#good-function-encapsulated-mutability) state aware code is contained in a narrow scope, the rest of the code is functional.
+As in the [Function-Encapsulated Mutability](#good-function-encapsulated-mutability) state aware code is contained in a narrow scope, the rest of the code is functional.

 **Note**: Here, the state is copied, which is not memory efficient.
-In a memory-savvy implementation, state update functions would produce “diffs” (data describing the difference between the old and updated versions of the state).
+In a memory-aware implementation, state update functions would produce “diffs” (data describing the difference between the old and updated versions of the state).

 ### Good: Memoization